 Rhode Island allows for paternity to be simply established through marriage and the birth of a child.
 If you are married to someone who gives birth to a child, then you automatically establish paternity through that relationship, even if the child is not yours through blood or biology.
 Your name will be printed on the birth certificate as the child’s father.
 On the other hand, if you were not married when your child was born, then you will not be put on the birth certificate, and you will have to establish paternity after-the-fact.

-Voluntarily Acknowledgement of Paternity
+Voluntarily Acknowledgement of Paternity in RI

 In order to establish paternity voluntarily, you and the child’s mother can agree to accept you as the legal or biological father.
 Completing a “Voluntary Acknowledgement of Paternity” form in the hospital after your child is born will establish you as the father when you are not married to the mother.